About Bayside Historical Society

 Since 1984, BHS has been located at The Castle in Fort Totten Park.
 Built in 1887, the building was originally used by the U.S. Army Corps of Engineers as their Officers’ Mess Hall and Club.
 The Gothic Revival-style Castle is a NYC designated landmark, and is also listed on the National Register of Historic Places.

-Today, BHS serves as a learning destination, a resource for researchers and the community, and a venue for the visual and performing arts.
+Today, Bayside Historical Society serves as a learning destination, a resource for researchers and the community, and a venue for the visual and performing arts.

 The Castle